zmdf/primeABAP/README.md

 # primesABAP
 ABAP sample implementations of 'base' sieve algorithm for determining prime numbers up to a certain limit.
 ABAP (*Advanced Business Application Programming*, originally *Allgemeiner Berichts-Aufbereitungs-Prozessor*, German for "general report preparation processor") is a proprietary language created by the German software company SAP SE.

+These source code are merely a way to showcase how ABAP code looks like - since the algorithm is very well known, it's easier to compare with code written in other languages.

 ## Details
 There are two implementations, written as ABAP Reports:
 - one using ABAP OO, `zmdf_r_getprimes.abap`, with modern statements and expressions, as well as new notations and naming conventions.
 This code can be run on SAP application servers based on NetWeaver 7.40 or later.
 - one using classic, procedural ABAP, `zmdf_r_getprimes.abap`, with alternative statements more faithful to ABAP origins as well as notations established (and still widely used) in SAP business applications

-Both implementations follows closely Dave Plummer's specifications from the  ["drag-race"](https://github.com/PlummersSoftwareLLC/Primes/blob/drag-race/CONTRIBUTING.md) - especially [the rules](https://github.com/PlummersSoftwareLLC/Primes/blob/drag-race/CONTRIBUTING.md#rules).
+Both implementations follows closely the specifications from the ["Primes" drag-race](https://github.com/PlummersSoftwareLLC/Primes/blob/drag-race/CONTRIBUTING.md) - especially [the rules](https://github.com/PlummersSoftwareLLC/Primes/blob/drag-race/CONTRIBUTING.md#rules).

-The chosen algorithm is "base" (used by @davepl in the YouTube video that spawned the drag-race).
+The chosen algorithm is "base", used by @davepl (Dave Plummer) in the YouTube video that spawned the drag-race.

 ![Algorithm](https://img.shields.io/badge/Algorithm-base-green) ![Faithfulness](https://img.shields.io/badge/Faithful-yes-green) ![Parallelism](https://img.shields.io/badge/Parallel-no-green) ![Bit count](https://img.shields.io/badge/Bits-1-green)